What’s on in Devon in July 2026

 Kingsbridge Fair Week is a week of free events including live music, fireworks, a carnival and many more community events for all ages.

-The full details of all activities and events are available in the fair programme which is available to buy locally for £3.
+The full details of all activities and events are available in the fair programme which is available to buy locally.

 Find out more on the Kingsbridge Fair Week website.